aptos-foundation/AIPs/aips/aip-35.md

 ## Summary

-Charge transactions that triggered invariant violation error instead of discarding them.
+Charge transactions that trigger invariant violation errors instead of discarding them.

 ## Motivation

-Invariant violation error is a special type of errors that gets triggered in the Aptos VM where some unexpected invariants are being violated.
-Right now transactions that triggered such error will be marked as discarded which could potentially be a DDoS vector for our network as it leaves users to be able to submit computations without being charged.
+An _invariant violation error_ is a special type of error that gets triggered in the Aptos VM when some unexpected invariants are being violated.
+Right now, transactions that trigger such errors will be marked as discarded, which could potentially be a DDoS vector for our network as it allows users to submit computations without being charged.

-Examples of transactions that could trigger an invariant violation errors are transactions that violates MoveVM's paranoid type checker.
+An example of transactions that could trigger an invariant violation error are transactions that violate MoveVM's paranoid type checker.

 ## Impact

 User shouldn't be expecting any impact as this is just a precautionary change.
-We expect that transactions that are compiled from Move compiler shouldn't be affected this change.
+We expect that transactions that are compiled from Move compiler to not be affected by this change.

 ## Rationale

-The concern that this AIP is trying to address is that if user find a way to create invariant violation error deterministically (which usually indicates a bug in our own implementation), users can send a number of transactions that triggered this behavior without being charged and this would easily consume our computation resource and potentially cause the network to halt.
+The concern that this AIP is trying to address is that if user finds a way to create an invariant violation error deterministically (which usually indicates a bug in our own implementation), users can send a number of transactions that trigger this behavior without being charged.
+This would easily consume our computation resources and potentially cause the network to halt.

 ## Specification

 The change itself should be straightforward.
-We jsut need to change the status of invariant violation transactions from discard to keep and make sure we invoke the proper epilogue.
-The only thing we need to make sure is that we don't mess up with the error translation logic in other error categories, which may cause backward compatibility issue,
+We just need to change the status of invariant violation transactions from `discard` to `keep` and make sure we invoke the proper epilogue.
+The only thing we need to make sure is that we don't mess up with the error translation logic in other error categories, which may cause backward compatibility issues.

 ## Reference Implementation